 As a parent, you need to be sure your interests are protected in custody proceedings.
-For experienced help, contact the child custody lawyers at Pearson Butler.
+For experienced help, contact the South Jordan child custody lawyers at Pearson Butler.

-Child Custody Lawyers in South Jordan, American Fork & Bountiful
+Child Custody Lawyers in South Jordan, Bountiful & Utah County

-With offices in South Jordan, American Fork, and Bountiful the family law attorneys at Pearson Butler are positioned to serve the entire state of Utah and offer a free initial consultation to help you learn more about what to expect in your custody case.
+With offices in South Jordan, Bountiful, and Utah County, the family law attorneys at Pearson Butler are positioned to serve the entire state of Utah and offer a free initial consultation to help you learn more about what to expect in your custody case.

 Call Pearson Butler at (800) 265-2314 or contact the firm online.